chaostoolkit-incubator/chaostoolkit-aws/README.md

 ```

 By using the [built-in Python module to mock objects][pymock], we can mock the
-EC2 client and assert we edo indeed call the appropriate method with the right
+EC2 client and assert that we do indeed call the appropriate method with the right
 arguments.
 You are encouraged to write more than a single test for various
 conditions.